 Hello, I'm Josh.
 I'm a theatre director, podcast host, audio/video editor, writer, software trainer, occasional web developer, and New Yorker.
 If you're looking to get a hold of me via email, click here.
 If you'd like my CV, click here.
 For anything else, keep reading.

 Since 2021, I've cohosted a podcast called The Worst of All Possible Worlds alongside my friends Brian Alford and A.J.
 Ditty.
 It's about media narratives and how they shape the world we live in.
-New episodes release every Wednesday and we have over 2,300 paid subscribers on Patreon.
-I'm very proud of our show; here are links to a few notable and interesting free full-length episodes if you'd like to have a listen for yourself:
+New episodes release every Wednesday and we have over 2,900 paid subscribers on Patreon.

 In February 2025, I directed a workshop production of a play titled My Brother Jake by Dave Osmundsen.
 The play is about two autistic brothers, both of whom are pursuing a life in the arts.
 It played at The Tank in New York City and featured Bennett Clarkson (left) and Dan Victor (right).